About Us

 Frequently Asked Questions

 Yes.
-Under the Stamp Duty Act 2024, loan agreements require stamp duty at approximately NPR 100 per lakh of the loan amount.
-An agreement without proper stamp duty may not be accepted as evidence in court proceedings, so paying stamp duty is essential for enforceability.
+Under the Stamp Duty Act 2019 BS (1963 AD), loan agreements require stamp duty calculated as a percentage of the loan amount.
+An agreement without proper stamp duty may not be accepted as evidence in court proceedings.

 Registration is not mandatory for simple unsecured loan agreements.
-However, mortgage deeds involving immovable property as collateral must be registered at the District Administration Office or Land Revenue Office.
-Registration provides legal presumption of authenticity and protects the lender's priority claim.
+However, mortgage deeds involving immovable property as collateral must be registered at the District Administration Office or Land Revenue Office to protect the lender's priority claim.

 The lender can send a demand notice, attempt mediation, file a civil suit in the District Court, or apply to seize collateral for secured loans.
-The limitation period for filing a debt recovery case is two years from the date of default under the Limitation Act 2031.
+For institutional loans, the Debt Recovery Tribunal under the Act on Recovery of Debts of Banks and Financial Institutions, 2058 provides expedited proceedings.

 Yes.
 The Electronic Transactions Act 2063 recognizes electronic contracts and digital signatures as legally valid.
-However, for loans involving immovable property collateral, paper agreements remain more practical because registration offices do not yet fully support digital document processing.
+However, for loans involving immovable property collateral, paper agreements remain more practical because registration offices do not yet fully support digital documents.

-Essential clauses include identification of both parties, the loan amount in numbers and words, interest rate and calculation method, repayment schedule with specific dates, date and place of execution in both BS and AD, and signatures of both parties with at least one witness.
+Essential clauses include identification of both parties with citizenship numbers, the loan amount in numbers and words, simple interest rate within the 10% annual cap, repayment schedule with specific dates, date and place of execution in both BS and AD, and signatures with at least one witness.

 Yes.
-Under the National Civil Code 2074, using joint family property as collateral typically requires written consent from both spouses.
-A loan agreement pledging joint property signed by only one spouse can be legally challenged by the other, potentially invalidating the security interest.
+Under the National Civil Code 2074, using joint family property as collateral requires written consent from both spouses.
+A loan agreement pledging joint property signed by only one spouse can be legally challenged by the other.

 Yes.
-A loan agreement between family members is legally enforceable in Nepal if it meets the requirements of the Contract Act 2056, including free consent, written terms, signatures, and a witness.
-Courts treat family loans the same as any other contract when properly documented.
+A loan agreement between family members is enforceable if it meets the requirements of the Contract Act 2056 and National Civil Code 2074 — written terms, proper interest rate within legal limits, signatures, and a witness.
+Courts treat family loans the same as any other contract.

 Court Marriage in Nepal Pvt.
 Ltd. is Nepal's first registered law firm for court marriage services.
 Since 2016, our Nepal Bar Council-registered advocates have helped 2,000+ couples from 50+ countries with marriage registration, document preparation, and legal consultation.
 Whether you are a Nepali citizen or a foreign national, contact us today for confidential legal assistance.